layershift/kb-layershift/pages/02.managed-vps/07.docker/03.portainer/docs.en.md

 [Portainer](https://docs.portainer.io/) hides the complexity of managing containers behind an easy-to-use UI.
 By removing the need to use the CLI, write YAML or understand manifests, Portainer makes deploying apps and troubleshooting problems so easy that anyone can do it.

-It can be deplyed and accessed directly from the Plesk Docker interface
+It can be deployed and accessed directly from the Plesk Docker interface
 ![Portainer](Portainer.gif "Portainer")

+!
+Whilst Portainer itself is mature, Portainer is a beta feature within Plesk - there may be undocumented issues or limitations; please share your feedback!